What information about a new project you should prepare for a development team

 2. Have you checked the feasibility of your project?
 Have your customers signed up to this?

-3. Do deliverables, deadlines and resources look realistic?
+3. Do deliverables, deadlines, and resources look realistic?

 Specs are the bedrock of your project’s success.
-It is a list (preferably in a written or documented form) of all the goals, tasks, and requirements.
-You as a client are interested in quality, timeline, and a budget.
-Having agreed on what exactly should be done and what shouldn’t (it’s not a typo), a development team is highly likely to provide a ballpark estimate in terms of money and time.
+You as a client are interested in quality, deadlines, and saving the budget.
+Having agreed on what exactly should be done (and what shouldn’t!), a development team is highly likely to provide a ballpark estimate in terms of money and time.

-I also mentioned the importance of goals.
-Yes, you call the shots, but if you welcome any different points of view, a project manager and a tech leader can help you specify how your goals can be reached better and faster than you imagined while writing specs.
-Proceeding to even a higher level of abstraction, I will ask you why do you want to do this project at all.
-Once one of our clients outreached us with an ask to migrate his site to a newer Drupal version.
-Having discussed a situation we found out that he actually doesn’t need to do this!
-He simply needed one small module adjusted to his website.
+Proceeding to an even higher level of abstraction, I will ask you why you want to do this project at all.
+Once one of our clients reached out to us to migrate his website to a newer Drupal version.
+Having discussed the details, we found out that he actually didn’t need this!
+He simply needed one small module adjusted on his site.

 Information that only you can provide